willybrauner/compose/README.md

 new App(document.querySelector(".App"))
 ```

-Each Component like `Header` child class component, need to extends the same `Component` class.
+Each Component like `Header` child class component, need to extend `Component` class:

 ```js
 import { Component } from "@wbe/compose"